ZEGER REYERS, All The Stars in the Sky, 2007

 vinyl, EP

-recto: glued on special plate, verso: ink stamped text
+recto: exclusive glued on image, verso: ink stamped text

 special edition 60, here nr 46/60 signed, numbered